-A wide variety of student activities are coordinated through the Office of Student Activities in the Northen Student Center.
-The Northen Student Center contains dining facilities, a bookstore, a game room, financial aid, counseling, student activities, and graduate placement offices and other facilities.
-Adjacent to the Northen Student Center are the gymnasium, swimming pool, tennis courts, and other outdoor recreational facilities.
+A wide variety of student activities are coordinated through the Office of Student Activities in the Mary Moody Northen Student Center.
+The Northen Student Center contains dining facilities, a bookstore, counseling, student activities, and graduate placement offices and other facilities.
+Adjacent to the Northen Student Center are the P. E. facility, swimming pool, tennis courts, and other outdoor recreational facilities.